ibm-watson-data-lab/shopping-list-react-pouchdb/README.md

 ### 1. Clone the repo

-Clone the `shopping-list-react-pouchdb` locally.
+Clone the `shopping-list-react-pouchdb` repository locally.
 In a terminal, run:

 ```
 $ git clone https://github.com/ibm-watson-data-lab/shopping-list-react-pouchdb